-Engine cooling is vital under extreme cold temperatures and running straight water is not recommended.
+Engine cooling is vital under extremely cold temperatures and running straight water is not recommended.
 This can cause your engine cooling system to freeze up or even cause damage to engine blocks.
-You might think cooling is not an issue under extremely cold conditions, however snow wheeling in deep snow is a high-resistance environment which places a huge amount of stress on the engine.
-This could result in over heating torque converters and radiators reaching boiling point quickly.
-If you are breaking trail, regularly inspect your radiator to make sure it’s not blocked up with snow, which can limit air flow and cause over-heating.
-Also alternate who breaks snow as it is very heavy on your vehicles cooling system.
+You might think cooling is not an issue under extremely cold conditions, however, snow wheeling in deep snow is a high-resistance environment that places a huge amount of stress on the engine.
+This could result in overheating torque converters and radiators reaching boiling point quickly.
+If you are breaking the trail, regularly inspect your radiator to make sure it’s not blocked up with snow, which can limit airflow and cause over-heating.
+Also, alternate who breaks snow as it is very heavy on your vehicle’s cooling system.

 Automatic transmissions need to be modified to run the biggest transmission cooler you can possibly fit under the vehicle.
 The high resistant snow places a high amount of load on your engine and transmission system.
 Make sure your vehicle is serviced on schedule and ensure high-quality anti-freeze is used.

 Longer wheelbase vehicles tend to be more stable under deep snow wheeling conditions.
 Generally, you want to carry all your essential equipment as well as clothing and emergency supplies, but you want to travel as light as possible too.
 It’s a fine balance but I would suggest two occupants per vehicle as sufficient to keep weight down since that is necessary to keep your vehicle on top of the snow.